 They say that the American arcade is dead, but I don't want to believe them.
 Spending a few tokens at the Barrel Of Fun arcade at my old hometown mall was a staple of my childhood, and sometimes I like to attempt to recapture that old feeling.
-Several weekends ago, my girlfriend and I decided to make the grand pilgrimage to a brand new Dave & Buster's that opened up in Orlando, FL, but we didn't consider that the place is located right in the middle of the largest tourist stretch in the region.
-The parking lot was packed to capacity and we weren't able to go inside.
-But that's fine, for earlier in the day we had the privilege of visiting the other arcade in the area: Fantasy Arcade in Festival Bay Mall.
+Several weekends ago I decided to make the grand pilgrimage to a brand new Dave & Buster's that opened up in Orlando, FL, but didn't consider that the place is located right in the middle of the largest tourist stretch in the region.
+The parking lot was packed to capacity and I wasn't able to go inside.
+But that's fine, for earlier in the day I had the privilege of visiting the other arcade in the area: Fantasy Arcade in Festival Bay Mall.
 Festival Bay is dying a slow, protracted death (an overwhelming majority of the retail spaces were empty), and while the arcade still lingers on, it's a pitiful sight to see and reflects the state of the average modern independently run video game business.
 C'mon, everybody, let's visit a sad arcade!

 At first glance this doesn't seem to be so bad a place.
 It's loaded with arcade games, after all.
 Take a closer look, however, and you'll find that few of the machines are working and the ones that are up and running are suffering from the ravages of age: faded cabinets, burned-in screens, broken controls, and other problems.